 (Updated May 2013) There are a ton of new EPIC teachers arriving in our midst, so I thought I’d write up a handy summary of info for everyone to help you get acquainted with our city.
 Most of the information is available on the site in more detail, so read through the older posts by [...] moreComing to Korea?
 Getting Aquainted

-It’s that time of year again.
-Every weekend there’s another leaving party, and soon there will be a new crop of fresh English teachers, ready to explore all that Korea has to offer.
-Some who arrive will be eager to experience the inherent contradictions that make this country such an interesting and challenging place to [...] moreEnglish Language Medical Services at Insan
+(Updated August 2013) It’s that time of year again.
+Every weekend there’s another leaving party, and soon there will be a new crop of fresh English teachers, engineers, and students ready to explore all that Korea has to offer.
+Some who arrive will be eager to experience the inherent contradictions that make this country such [...] moreEnglish Language Medical Services at Insan

 Add fine weather, friends, roast pig and wine to a sun-soaked patio bar.
 Mix well.
 Serve chilled.
 Now you’ve got a recipe for a fun afternoon.
 The Ulsan Wine Club is always a great event to meet people and enjoy some fine wines.
 Insan Hospital hosted this month’s Wine Club event with a “wine and swine party” at Cima [...] moreWelcome New EPIK Teachers!

 March 2nd marks the first day of the new school year for students in Ulsan.
 That day also marks the first day of work for many new teachers that arrived in Ulsan only a week ago.
 Ulsan Online would like to welcome all of the teachers to Ulsan and to give you a quick tour [...] moreSafety in a Land at War